 If your device is set up for email, you can email a copy of the ballistics chart.
-If your device is running at least iOS 4.2, you also have the option of printing the ballistics chart, graph and reticle via AirPrint.
+Or you have the option of printing the ballistics chart, graph and reticle via AirPrint.

 To email or print the ballistics chart, tap the action button in the lower left-hand corner of the display.